usds/justice40-tool/QUICKSTART.md

 $ docker-compose up
 ```

-After some setup, you should be able to open the application in your browser at [http://localhost:8000](http://localhost:8000).
+After it initializes, you should be able to open the application in your browser at [http://localhost:8000](http://localhost:8000).